crabnebula-dev/broken-navigator/challenges/space-navigator/2/INTERNAL.md

 - The tauri configuration
 - format of the password/flag
-- (optional) listing of custom function names
+- (optional) custom commands are compiled in frontend code but not exposed and manually invoked from the dev console

 ## Flag